imaris/ImarisConvertBioformats/README.md

 ### Dependencies

+1. BioFormats: download _bioformats_package.jar_ from https://www.openmicroscopy.org/bio-formats/downloads/  and copy it to the existing empty _bioformats_ folder, contained in the _Imaris Convert Bioformats_ top folder.
+1. ImarisWriter: download and extract the source code from https://github.com/imaris/ImarisWriter.
+Rename the folder containing  _CMakeLists.txt_ as _ImarisWriter_ and copy it in the same folder as bioformats,  fileiobase,  fileiobioformats and  ImarisConvertBioformats.
+It will be automatically built during ImarisConvertBioformats' building process.
 1. hdf5 version >= 1.10.4: https://www.hdfgroup.org/downloads/hdf5/ (compile with default options, only base C module is required)
 1. zlib: https://www.zlib.net/ (compile with default options)
 1. lz4: https://github.com/lz4/lz4 (compile with default options)